gyrostable/documentation/src/pools/3-clps.md

 description: Cubic-Concentrated Liquidity Pools or 3-CLPs
 ---

-# 3-CLPs

-## Description of 3-CLPs
+## 3-CLPs

-**Cubic CLPs, or 3-CLPs, concentrate the liquidity of three assets to a pricing range.** The first 3-CLPs are designed for symmetric price ranges \[α,1/α] on the three asset pairs in the pool.
+**Cubic CLPs, or 3-CLPs, concentrate the liquidity of three assets to a pricing range.** The first 3-CLPs are designed for symmetric price ranges $[α,1/α]$ on the three asset pairs in the pool.
 A given pool is parameterized by the pricing parameter α and the three assets that make up the pool [\[1\]](3-clps.md#notes).

 ::: info
-Given quantities of real reserves (x,y,z) in the pool and the pool's pricing parameter α, the offset a can be calculated [\[2\]](3-clps.md#notes).
+Given quantities of real reserves $(x,y,z)$ in the pool and the pool's pricing parameter $α$, the offset a can be calculated [\[2\]](3-clps.md#notes).
 This offset describes the amount the pool adds to real reserves to form the virtual reserves that achieve the pricing range.

-Symmetric 3-CLPs use the following invariant: (x+a)(y+a)(z+a) = L^3
+Symmetric 3-CLPs use the following invariant: $(x+a)(y+a)(z+a) = L^3$
 :::

 Like in any Balancer or Curve pool with more than two assets, the prices between different pairs of assets in the 3-CLP interact.
-For example, if asset x is traded against asset z, the pool’s spot price of asset y vs asset z is going to change.
+For example, if asset $x$ is traded against asset $z$, the pool’s spot price of asset $y$ vs asset $z$ is going to change.
 An implication of this is that the combinations of prices that are simultaneously offered by the pool at any point in time are constrained by a mathematical relationship.

 **Because of this relationship, understanding the multi-dimensional pricing bounds of the 3-CLP requires some thought.** For the 2-CLP, the pricing bounds of the pool are very easy to understand: they are simply an interval of prices on a line, as shown below.

 <figure><img src="https://lh6.googleusercontent.com/GbUtkQtQ-tuoYYkFyDMfDZv3gVtmrDXwxw9TjO74o2uW9N1Laes-2XpOS68S8NIeTtH0V0jry-IRwlmI2I5W36_SxgX_5oImxrsMvyjhwYD50ImQ-UddNM2ua0hq4Bzk26cmEJpfvke-MRBF8N6tp3Q" alt="stylistic visualization of 2-CLP price bounds"><figcaption><p>stylistic visualization of 2-CLP price bounds</p></figcaption></figure>

-**The graphic below visualizes the feasible pricing region of a 3-CLP, which is the region of spot prices that a 3-CLP may quote.** Here we chose α=0.5, so that the pool does not price below 0.5 or above 2.0.
+**The graphic below visualizes the feasible pricing region of a 3-CLP, which is the region of spot prices that a 3-CLP may quote.** Here we chose $α=0.5$, so that the pool does not price below 0.5 or above 2.0.

 <figure><img src="https://lh6.googleusercontent.com/RBCkNsxzRrF7UbF74qSSNoa99_AjVg2HRyZhJ3xR4WeOjaxGoWxMPuz2vX2W_1gAGqc7LARkrcwjOGyxGMROvcwNpbBFI7PStehE4Aa8IfFgOfubFnDqRUs1gKqzCck7-uj16n7MOfwozAaKxx6EVWA" alt="stylistic visualization of the feasible pricing region of a 3-CLP"><figcaption><p>stylistic visualization of the feasible pricing region of a 3-CLP</p></figcaption></figure>

-The feasible pricing region is parameterized by the prices of asset x and y, respectively, denoted in units of asset z.
-The third price pair, of x denoted in units of y, is the quotient of the two prices: px/y=px/z/py/z.
+The feasible pricing region is parameterized by the prices of asset $x$ and $y$, respectively, denoted in units of asset $z$.
+The third price pair, of $x$ denoted in units of $y$, is the quotient of the two prices: $px/y=px/z/py/z$.
 In the figure, each included asset is represented with a different color.&#x20;

-The lines indicate price combinations where the respective reserve asset x, y, or z is exhausted in the pool, and the shaded regions indicate where the respective reserve asset has a positive balance in the pool.&#x20;
+The lines indicate price combinations where the respective reserve asset $x$, $y$, or $z$ is exhausted in the pool, and the shaded regions indicate where the respective reserve asset has a positive balance in the pool.&#x20;

 The region where all colors overlap is the feasible pricing region - these are combinations of prices that the pool can quote.
-At the corner points, the pool only holds a single asset and two of the three asset pairs realize either the minimum or the maximum price bound (i.e., they are equal to α=0.5 or 1/α=2.0) [\[3\]](3-clps.md#notes).
+At the corner points, the pool only holds a single asset and two of the three asset pairs realize either the minimum or the maximum price bound (i.e., they are equal to $α=0.5$ or $1/α=2.0$) [\[3\]](3-clps.md#notes).
 Further documentation is available here.

 ## Benefits of 3-CLPs